bhunt02/lti-typescript/docs/2-Platform.md

 * Gets whether the platform was dynamically registered or not.

+#### get Platform.productFamilyCode: string | undefined

+* Gets the product family code for the registration.

 #### get Platform.registrationEndpoint: string | undefined

 * Gets the platform's registration endpoint (if dynamically registered).

+#### get Platform.scopesSupported: string | undefined

+* Gets the supported scopes for the platform.
+Determines what access tokens can and cannot be generated.

 #### Platform.setPlatformActive(active: boolean): Promise\<void>